Matatū

 Matatū is a New Zealand women's professional rugby union team that competes in the Super Rugby Aupiki competition.
 Matatū represents the South Island, specifically the regions covered by the Crusaders and the Highlanders.
-They are governed by the Crusaders.
+They were crowned the champions of the 2023 Super Rugby Aupiki season.

 History

 Name, logo and colours

-The team’s name, logo and colours were officially unveiled on 12 October 2021.
+The team's name, logo and colours were officially unveiled on 12 October 2021.
 The name, logo and colours were created by a local artist and designer Morgan Mathews-Hale in partnership with Te Whaka Ako Limited.
 Matatū is a name gifted by Ngāi Tūāhuriri, which is one of five primary hapū of the Ngai Tahu iwi.

 The name Matatū, literally meaning "alert or vigilant", has been gifted to symbolise the teams tūmanawa (determined sacrifice), tūaho (legacy), tūhono (connections) and tūtira (unity) in representing Te Waka o Aoraki (the South Island).

-Coaching staff announced

-Blair Baxter was announced as Head Coach, Whitney Hansen and Tony Christie were appointed as the two assistant coaches.

 Inaugural Super Rugby Aupiki season

+2022

 Matatū played their first game against the Chiefs Manawa in a pre-season match ahead of the inaugural Super Rugby Aupiki season at the Owen Delany Park in Taupō.
 Liv McGoverne kicked the teams first-ever points and Julia Gorinski scored their first try.
-Chiefs Manawa won the match 28–20.
-Matatū and Chiefs Manawa met five days later to play the inaugural Super Rugby Aupiki match on 10 March 2022.
+The Chiefs Manawa won the match 28–20.
+Matatū and the Chiefs Manawa met five days later to play the inaugural Super Rugby Aupiki match on 10 March 2022.
 It was a historical moment for Matatū as this was their first team to take the field.
-It was a tense match but Chiefs Manawa edged Matatū 17–15 to win the second match between the teams.
+It was a tense match but the Chiefs Manawa edged Matatū 17–15 to win the second match between the teams.

-Matatū next played the Blues Women in round 2 of the competition, they lost the game 10–21.
-In the final round they faced Hurricanes Poua at the FMG Stadium Waikato in Hamilton, they were defeated 8–16 and finished last overall.
+Matatū next played the Blues Women in round 2 of the competition, but lost the game 10–21.
+In the final round, they faced the Hurricanes Poua at FMG Stadium Waikato in Hamilton, and were defeated 8–16 to finish last overall.

 2023

-Matatū recorded their first Super Rugby Aupiki win after defeating Blues Women 33–31 in the opening round of the competition.
+Matatū recorded their first Super Rugby Aupiki win after defeating the Blues Women 33–31 in the opening round of the competition.
+In round 2 and 3, they lost to the Hurricanes Poua 24–25 and the Chiefs Manawa 38–46.
+They met the Blues again, but this time in the semi-finals.
+They defeated them 26–23.
+They claimed their first title after defeating the Chiefs Manawa 33–31 in the Grand final in Hamilton at FMG Stadium Waikato.

+2024

+Matatū's 2024 title defense started off with a 17–24 loss to the Blues Women in Invercargill.
+It was followed by two more defeats to the Hurricanes Poua 29–36 in Wellington and Chiefs Manawa 22–38 in Hamilton.
+They lost again to the eventual champions Blues Women in Auckland 17–27, before defeating the Hurricanes Poua 37–17, and Chiefs Manawa 22–20 in both rematches.